ALBA-Synchrotron/apg/example.PyLinkCam.md

 %.1:
 	help2man -n '$* DS' --no-info --no-discard-stderr --include debian/help2man -o $(CURDIR)/debian/$@ ./debian/tangods-pylinkam/usr/bin/$*

 override_dh_installman: $(MANS)
 	dh_installman
+	# remove the launchers (it should be a dh_install action but it is need to man pages creation)
+    rm -rf debian/tangods-pylinkam/usr/bin/
 ```

 Also, the following files were added to the debian folder: